reshinto/reshinto.github.io/docs/Technologies/database/cloud/AWS/foundational/readme.md

   - AWS secure data centers use electronic surveillance & multi-factor access control systems
     - data centers are staffed 24/7 by security guards, & access is authorized strictly on a least privileged basis
     - environmental systems are designed to minimize the impact of disruptions to operations
-    - multiple geographic reigions & availability zones allow resilience during failure modes
+    - multiple geographic regions & availability zones allow resilience during failure modes
       - including natural disasters or system failure
 - AWS assets are programmable resources
   - thus, security policy can be formalized & embedded with the design of the infrastructure